sabrin-data/Policy-Text-Analysis-using-NLP/README.md

 ## LLM-Assisted Analysis

 Large Language Models (LLMs), such as ChatGPT, were used manually as an AI-assisted tool to summarize policy wording differences and generate reporting notes.

-No API integration was used in this project.

 Prompt used: